 A road trip from Hobart to Port Arthur is not one you’ll soon forget.
 Port Arthur Historic Site is one of 11 historic sites in Australia that together form the Australian Convicts Sites World Heritage.
-However, while the history of Port Arthur is engaging for the entire family, the drive from Hobart is just as exciting.
-Here is my advice on where to stop – plus things to know before visiting Port Arthur, Tasmania
+However, while the history of the Port Arthur penal settlement is engaging for the entire family, the drive from Hobart is just as exciting.
+Here is my advice on a day trip to Port Arthur and what to expect on the Hobart to Port Arthur drive.

 After a quick stop at the beautiful Dunalley Bay, we noticed a turn-off for a lookout (and almost lost the rental on some washed-out road), but the danger was worth the cost: